prabhatotato/fyle-internship-challenge-23/README.md

     ng test --code-coverage
     ```

-3. **View Coverage Report**: After the tests complete, a coverage report will be generated in the `coverage` directory.
-Open the `index.html` file in a web browser to view the detailed coverage report.
+3. **View Coverage Report**: After the tests complete, a coverage report will be generated in the terminal.

 ## Unit Tests